tellor-io/dataSpecs/types/TracerFinance.md

 A working example mapping of all the various inputs and parameters to a valid queryID.
 `keccak256(abi.encode("TracerFinance",abi.encode(1)))`

+You can use [this tool](https://queryidbuilder.herokuapp.com/custom) to generate query IDs.

 ## Dispute Considerations

 - Multiple sources should be used whenever possible.